 Impactful

-Agile principles are consistently used in all projects to empower multi-skilled teams, improve efficiency and increase impact.
+Agile principles of digital project management are consistently used in all projects to improve efficiency and increase impact.

 Level 1